Today, Swiss watch manufacture Armin Strom debuted an all-new timepiece featuring two horological innovations – inside their smallest watch case ever.

 “This state-of-the-art design creates a stable, low-friction axis of rotation for the mainspring to deliver power from the barrel arbor, supported by precision jewel bearings.
 Though using only a portion of the mainspring by preventing it from completely unwinding, Armin Strom still achieved a power reserve of 72 hours.
 Wound by a unidirectionally winding micro-rotor visible from the dial, the mainspring bears a power reserve indicator on the barrel cover for reference.”

 The new automatic caliber ASB19 beats at 3.5Hz (25,200 vph), is wound by a dial-side micro-rotor that winds unidirectionally, has 202 components, 28 jewels, and a 72-hour power reserve.
-In addition to the free-sprung balance wheel with 4 regulating screws, the movement has a so-called Geneva-drive equal force barrel, and Geneva stop-work limited to 72 hours.
-It measures 35.52 mm x 11.67 mm and every component has been manually finished to a very high level.
+In addition to the free-sprung balance wheel with 4 regulating screws, the movement has a Geneva-drive equal force barrel, and Geneva stop-work limited to 72 hours.
+The uncased movement measures 35.52 mm x 11.67 mm and every component has been manually finished to a very high level.

 Claude Greisler, a co-founder of Armin Strom, highlights the improved usability “We have reinvented the whole functionality of an automatic watch movement to bring another level of precision and to offer our collectors more assurance for reliable daily wear.”

 The Gravity Equal Force features enhanced wearability and aesthetics with a slimmer, smaller diameter case, smaller bezel lip, and a triplet of bridges inspired by pocket watches – staying true to the brand’s open dial designs while offering a more classically appealing size.
-Horologically, the motor barrel mainspring design, the stop-works declutch system (inside the mainspring barrel), and the reworked gear train which provides equal force to the balance wheel and increases precision provide a great improvement on a watch with the time and power reserve.
+Horologically, the motor barrel mainspring design, the stop-works declutch system (inside the mainspring barrel), and the reworked gear train which provides equal force to the balance wheel and increases precision.
 Not to mention, this watch is now the most competitively priced timepiece within the entire Armin Strom collection.

 The Armin Strom Gravity Equal Force System 78 is water-resistant to 30 meters and retails for $15,600 in stainless steel.
 (Ref.
 ST19-GEF.90.AL.M.35 )